 - Soy has been advertised as an inexpensive protein alternative, especially for vegetarians, because it is high in protein and it contains all the amino acids, making it appear to be a complete protein.
 However, the body cannot use soy to make muscles, bones or hair as well as it can utilize meat, eggs or fish.

 - In 1999, the FDA approved soy as a food to reduce cholesterol and heart disease; however, to get these results the FDA recommends eating a pound of tofu daily (a serving size is 3 ounces)!
 In 2005, the American Heart Association officially disagreed with that claim after reviewing many studies claiming soy's benefits.
 This panel also found that soy was not effective at reducing hot flashes or reducing cancers of the breast, uterus or prostate.

 - Soy is also used in formulas for infants who are sensitive to cow's milk and are not being breastfed.
 There are concerns that soy infant formula may be contributing to the early puberty in girls and the late puberty in some boys.
+Two recent studies in 2021 showed conflicting results: one team in Columbia did not find a significant impact on puberty onset, while another team in Brazil DID find an association between soy consumption and early puberty, with those being breastfed to have a possible protective factor.
 Studies also show that using soy formula may stress the immune system later in life.
-In light of these findings, in 2005, Israel joined France, New Zealand, and Australia in recommending limited use of soy in young children and if possible, avoiding it all together.
+Interestingly, in 2005, Israel joined France, New Zealand, and Australia in recommending limited use of soy in young children and if possible, avoiding it all together.

 Health Concerns About Soy

 At Nutritional Weight & Wellness, we recommend that our clients are cautious in using soy for several reasons: